Pipeline

 • Sales accepts it (or doesn’t) as an SAL

 Each stage is a filter.
 A gate.
 A chance to lose, or improve, forecast confidence.
-When Sales forecasts revenue without accounting for funnel quality, they're flying blind.
-RevSure’s Full‑Funnel Analytics connects MQLs to SALs and closed revenue in a single unified flow for better forecasting.
+When Sales forecasts revenue without accounting for funnel quality, they're flying blind using incomplete sales data.
+RevSure’s Full‑Funnel Analytics connects MQLs to SALs and closed revenue in a single unified flow for better forecasting, across different forecasting menthods.

 Bottom-Up Forecasting ≠ Pipeline Math

 Forecasting isn’t just about plugging in historical win rates and multiplying.
-That’s a partial picture.
+That’s a partial picture and often a time consuming exercise with limited accuracy.

 Let’s say: